 Hire me to manage your Google Ad Grants account

-I charge £50 ($65) per hour.
-So to hire me to spend two hours per month for a whole year, you would pay $1,200.
-In return you would get an account that’s optimised to maximise the $120,000 budget over a year, that focuses on promoting your website’s most important content, and is monitored and refined for success.
+You will get an account that’s optimised to use as much of the annual $120,000 budget as possible, that focuses on promoting your website’s most important content, and is monitored and refined for success.
 If you intend to use your Google Grant to promote events, news and blog posts, and to keep refreshing the adverts and adding new campaigns, you’ll need to hire me for a few additional hours.

 I create ad campaigns, write adverts and choose appropriate keywords for your audiences.
 Once your campaigns are up and running, I analyse the visitor traffic on an ongoing basis and make amendments to ads and keywords to boost the future effectiveness of your campaigns.

 You get a quarterly results snapshot, with graphs so you can see what’s working and what needs further tweaking.
 Meanwhile you can login at any time to see for yourself how the ad campaigns are faring, or track the stats using the free Google Analytics tool.
 Want to see exactly what work I’ve done on the account?
 Adwords tracks every change.

 You are encouraged to suggest priority areas of your website for promotion, and to be as involved as you want in the wording of ads.
 You can either leave it mostly in my capable hands, or work collaboratively to get the best results.
 We could even arrange a session with your staff to come up with advert ideas.
 I can also make recommendations for improving your website pages, to get better results.